Tailcoat: Shadbelly

 In equestrianism, a variant called a shadbelly is still worn in certain disciplines in its eighteenth-century role as daytime formalwear.
-It is basically a form of dress coat which is closer in cut to the early nineteenth-century style worn by Beau Brummel than to the modern version worn with evening formal dress.
+It is basically a form of dress coat which is closer in cut to the early nineteenth-century style worn by Beau Brummell than to the modern version worn with evening formal dress.
 The male version of the shadbelly is often called a "weaselbelly".

 Levée dress coat

 This is a type of dress coat traditionally worn with court dress, until the mid-twentieth century.
 It was made of black velvet and traditionally worn at court, levées, and evening state parties by those who did not wear uniforms.
 A version made of black barathea was also worn as diplomatic dress.

 It was single breasted with a stand-up collar, with plain gauntlet cuffs, and two three-pointed flap pockets on the waist seam.
 It had six metal buttons at the front, and two decorative buttons at the back.
 The body of the coat was lined with black silk, and skirts with white silk.
 It was worn with breeches, black silk hose, white bow tie, white gloves, and court shoes (pumps) with steel buckles.
 The front of the coat was cut away squarely like a standard dress coat.